patrickswijgman/game-data-gen/README.md

 The length of the array field.

-In case of a Structure of Arrays data structure (type=soa), setting the length on the type is recommended so that all arrays have the same length.
+In case of a Structure of Arrays data structure (type=soa), setting the length on the type instead is recommended so that all arrays have the same length.

 ## Example